gaoxin492/TinyRecursiveModels/README.md

 # or evaluate all tasks
 bash eval_scripts.sh
 ```
-All experiments were conducted on 8 × H200 GPUs with a global batch size of 4608.
+All experiments were conducted on 8 × H GPUs with a global batch size of 4608.

 #### ARC-AGI-1
 ```bash